haaker1/mockito/report.md

    * Are the results clear?
 2. Are the functions just complex, or also long?

-Both long and complex, however there are some other functions that are complex but not as long (CC=23 and NLOC=48, CC=21 and NLOC=25).
+Both long and complex, however there are some other functions that are complex but not as long (ReturnValueFor in ReturnsEmptyValues class with CC=23 and NLOC=48, and matches in ArrayEquals with CC=21 and NLOC=25).

 3. What is the purpose of the functions?
 4. Are exceptions taken into account in the given measurements?